B-kaviarasu/Ansiblek8sdeployment/ubuntu/README.md

 Next, I run the playbook using ansible-playbook saran

-finally, I exposes to webapp using the port 8080
+finally, I exposed to webapp using the port 8080